abhinavk99/jikanpy/V4_upgrade_changes.md

 # Helper file to keep track of things changed in the jikan rest api

+List of things to keep track of for updating jikanpy from jikanv3 to jikanv4.
+Updating this as I go and plan to use it to help me put PR together.

 ## Things in v3 removed in v4
 - The entire meta endpoint has been removed